Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `worldObjectRoot`

 *Read-only*.
-One of the core parent scene graph nodes.
+Access to the root of the scene graph containing all the static objects, and lights that can't be picked up.
+In addition, the player's scene graph is a child node of this root node.

 **Returns**: